Friday, December 14, 2007

 To see the list of currently enabled statement audit events:

-To see the list of privilege audits:
+select * from DBA_STMT_AUDIT_OPTSTo see the list of privilege audits:

-select * from DBA_PRIV_AUDIT_OPTS
+select * from DBA_PRIV_AUDIT_OPTSAnd object audits:

-select * from DBA_OBJ_AUDIT_OPTS
+select * from DBA_OBJ_AUDIT_OPTSAll audit trail views

 4. Checking audit results